 A 232,414 square foot office building situated on 49,766 square feet of land (1.1 acres) located on a site adjacent to Highway 40, Montreal's main east-west artery.
 Built in 1967, the building houses 12 floors of office space and two floors of underground parking.
-The building is currently being renovated and it is expected that it will be substantially leased (approximately 85%) at the end of 2001.
+The building is currently being renovated.